Tegan Nox: Early career (2013–2017)

-Attack!
-Pro Wrestling (2013–2017)

 Newell debuted for Attack!
 Pro Wrestling in July 2014, competing three times on the same show.
 Firstly, she defeated Lana Austin and later in the evening teamed with Austin to defeat Mark Andrews and Pete Dunne to win the Attack!
 24/7 Championship for the second time in her career.
 Later that night, Newell and Austin lost the championship to Mike Bird in a handicap match.

-Newell debuted her Luchadora The Explorer character on 24 January 2015, teaming with Brookes in a loss to The Anti-Fun Police (Damian Dunne and Ryan Smile).
+She debuted her Luchadora the Explorer character on 24 January 2015, teaming with Brookes in a loss to The Anti-Fun Police (Damian Dunne and Ryan Smile).
 She competed as Luchadora once again on 14 February, winning a special invitational scramble match.
 In January 2016, Newell aligned herself with Mark Andrews, forming the extremely popular team known as Bayside High.
-In their first match as a team, Newell and Andrews defeated #CCK (Brookes and Kid Lykos).
+In their first match as a team, Newell and Andrews defeated #CCK (Chris Brookes and Kid Lykos).
 Two days later on 3 April, Bayside High became the new Attack: Pro!
 Tag Team Champions, defeating #CCK.
 The duo retained the titles until August, when they lost them back to #CCK in a TLC match.

-In late 2016, Newell turned into a villainess, abandoning Bayside High and aligning herself with Pete Dunne.
+In late-2016, Newell turned into a villainess, abandoning Bayside High and aligning herself with Pete Dunne.
 In their first match together, Dunne and Newell (dressed as the Suicide Squad iterations of The Joker and Harley Quinn, respectively) defeated Martin Kirby and El Ligero (dressed as Kevin Owens and El Generico, respectively).

-Fight Club: Pro (2015–2017)

-Nixon Newell was the first woman to wrestle at Wolverhampton based promotion, Fight Club: Pro in 2015 where she competed in a 4-way match in the infinity tournament against Chris Brookes, Dan Moloney and Eddie Dennis.

-Due to Newell's departure to WWE, Fight Club: Pro honored her with a show named after her “First Female of Fight Club” where Nixon requested to face Candice LeRae.
-This match ended after Newell hit LeRae with the Shiniest Wizard.

-Newell's final FCP match took place at Dream Tag Team Invitational (Night 1) where she was a surprise entrant in a 6-way match.